 - The total area of woodland in Wales has changed little in the past 20 years.
 The total amount of new planting between 2009 and 2015 was 3,392 ha155 (Figure 3.22).
 The rates of new woodland creation are low, of small average size and highly dependent on public funding.
-New planting is mainly of native broadleaves which impact both on Welsh woodland's capacity in the medium and long term for softwood timber production and its potential for overall carbon abatement [H]. - As a productive resource, Welsh woodlands contribute a GVA of £499.3M per annum155 to the Welsh economy [H].
+New planting is mainly of native broadleaves which impact both on Welsh woodland's capacity in the medium and long term for softwood timber production and its potential for overall carbon abatement [H]. - As a productive resource, the most recent data indicates that the forestry sector (forestry and logging, manufacture of wood and products of wood and cork, manufacture of paper and paper products) contributes a GVA of £499.3M per annum155 to the Welsh economy [H].
 Forecasts of future timber production show a drop in availability from current levels unless more woodland is brought into sustainable management, replanting rates are increased and more new woodland is created that is capable of producing utilisable timber^{161, 162} (Table 3.9) [H]. - Woodland condition and extent in Wales has already been (to a limited known extent) and will in the future (to a greater predicted extent) be affected by climate change.
-Tree health is already declining with over 70% of larch in Wales infected with Phytophthora ramorum163 (Figure 3.23) and Chalara fraxinea (Chalara dieback of Ash); this has been detected at 100 individual sites across Wales164 [H].
+Tree health is already declining.
+By the end of 2015, approximately 36% of larch in Wales had been found to be infected with Phytophthora ramorum163 (Figure 3.23) and Chalara Ash Dieback had been located at 100 individual sites across Wales164 [H].
 The pressures from pests and diseases will increase in the future.